StevenVC-P/modern_mornings/README.md

-# group_project_1
+# Modern Morning

-Morning Moment is a daily front page "newspaper".
+Modern Morning is a daily front page "newspaper".

 When user opens the page, they will see today's date and time, a new daily inspirational quote, a news article and a reddit article.